Roof Lantern Cost

 Low Maintenance

-Roof lanterns have a lot of design behind them.
-They are designed and fitted to be self-washing.
-So, when it rains, this will clean your windows which removes the need for maintenance.
+Roof lanterns have a lot of design behind them, and they are designed and fitted to be self-washing.
+This means that when it rains, it will clean your windows, removing the need for maintenance.
 You can expect your roof lantern to last as long as, if not longer than the rest of your roof.

-The real cost will depend on how you want to fix the new hole in your roof.
-If you are replacing your old roof lantern with a new one, then the new roof lantern installation cost will be similar to if you were getting a new roof lantern.
+The real cost will depend on how you want to fix the hole in your roof.
+If you are replacing your old roof lantern with a new one, then the new roof lantern installation cost will be similar to that of a new roof lantern.
 The price for removing the old lantern will be similar to the cost of making a hole for a new flat roof lantern.

-If you intended to restore the original roof structure, then you will need to pay to cost of the roof repair.
+If you intend to restore the original roof structure, then you will need to pay the cost of the roof repair.
 This will largely depend on the size of your roof lantern and the type of roof it is on.

 FAQs